 In 2001, a one-in-24 year drought resulted in the Waimea River drying up almost completely, leading to severe water restrictions, millions in lost horticultural product, and the decommissioning of some bores.
 In seven of the last 10 years, water rationing and restrictions have been required to manage the water resource while a more sustainable approach has been developed.
 To understand the impact of a serious drought, read the full story about the 2001 drought, the ‘Big Dry.’

 Water permits have been reassessed to achieve an overall reduction in the rural water take.
-That has potentially catastrophic consequences for rural businesses’ ability to operate.
-Rationing for permit holders will kick in earlier in dry periods and be more stringent, making it difficult to grow crops, with serious consequences for Nelson Tasman’s economic health.
-Rural businesses should read more detail about this on Waimea Irrigators Ltd's website where they go into the issue of the new classes of TRMP water permits for rural businesses and the Water Supply Agreements that will be registered through WIL.
+Rural businesses should read about water permits in more detail on Waimea Irrigators Ltd's website where they go into the issue of the new classes of TRMP water permits for rural businesses and the Water Supply Agreements that are registered through WIL.

 Copyright 2019 Waimea Water